José Ignacio Inchausti

-José Ignacio Inchausti Bravo (born 1 January 1973 in Madrid) is a Spanish former rugby union player and coach.
-He is nicknamed Tiki.
-He played as a centre.
+José Ignacio Inchausti Bravo (born 1 January 1973 in Madrid) is a Spanish former rugby union player and coach, nicknamed "Tiki", who played as a centre.

 Playing career

 He debuted for the Spain national rugby union team in a test match against Japan in Tokyo, on 20 August 1999.
 He played in the 1999 Rugby World Cup and also in the 2001 Rugby World Cup Sevens in Mar del Plata.
 His last international match was against Slovenia at Ljubljana, on 27 March 2005.
 At the time of his World Cup cap, despite being the only squad member to play for a Spanish second division club, Moraleja Alcobendas, where he played for his entire career.
 Alfonso Feijoo had included him primarily because of his speed and potential despite having yet to score for Spain.